 Every new product is thoroughly validated by design verification, which ensures a continuously high quality with regards to sensitivity, precision, accuracy, specificity and fulfilment of intended use.
 Industry standards such as EMA, FDA and CLSI and ISO are used as guidance and specified for each product.

-The design verification is an intergral part of product development and includes:
+The design verification is an integral part of product development and includes:

 39. Recovery upon addition or dilution linearity are investigated